Leonard Pozner

-Leonard Pozner is the father of a Sandy Hook Elementary School shooting victim, Noah Pozner.
-He is the founder of the HONR Network, which supports the victims of mass casualty violence as well as the targets of online hate speech and harassment.
+Leonard Pozner (born 1967) is the father of a Sandy Hook Elementary School shooting victim, Noah Pozner.
+He is the founder of the HONR Network, a nonprofit organization that supports victims of mass violence who experience hate speech and harassment online.

 Sandy Hook Elementary School shooting

-On December 14, 2012, 20 year old Adam Lanza took a Bushmaster XM-15 semi-automatic rifle into Sandy Hook Elementary school and killed 20 children and 6 teachers.
+On December 14, 2012, 20-year-old Adam Lanza murdered 20 children and 6 teachers at Sandy Hook Elementary school before committing suicide.
 One of the children killed was Pozner's six-year-old son Noah.
-Shortly afterwards, conspiracy theorists used Facebook, YouTube, blogs and other social media platforms to claim the massacre was a hoax and a false flag operation and that the victims were actually crisis actors.
-Among them was radio-show host Alex Jones, who repeatedly used the conspiracy theory to tell the audience listening to his InfoWars radio program to rise up and "find out the truth", insisting that the shooting was staged by the federal government to destroy the Second Amendment and citizens' right to bear arms.
+Shortly afterwards, conspiracy theorists used Facebook, YouTube, blogs, and other online platforms to claim the massacre was a hoax and a false flag operation and that the victims were actually crisis actors.
+Most notable among them was radio show host Alex Jones, owner of InfoWars, who instructed his audience to rise up and "find out the truth", insisting that the shooting was staged by the federal government to destroy the Second Amendment.
+Pozner and other family members of victims were accused of lying about the deaths or sometimes the entire existence of their deceased children.
+They received a campaign of harassment, including death threats, from people who contacted them in person, online, and over the phone.

-While mourning the loss of their children, Pozner and the other victims' families had to endure accusations that their children were not dead, and that the tragedy was a fraud designed to undermine Americans' gun rights.
-They received death threats and in-person, online and phone call harassment from people who took up the call from Jones and others.
-In response, Pozner began reporting harassing and defaming content and claims about him and his family, as well as posts and videos using photos (often defaced) of his son.
-"I have to absolutely defend the memory of my son — I have no choice" he said.
-"I know how some of these theories build up.
-They don't fade away and the more time they spend online, the more accepted they become.
-The JFK conspiracy theory in the US is very accepted.
-Conspiracy theories erase history, they erase our memories, and how will this event (Sandy Hook) be remembered a hundred years from now?
-So I think it's important, the work that I'm doing now."
+Pozner began attempting to remove defamatory content about his family, including defaced photos of Noah, from social media and web sites.
+He stated that "conspiracy theories erase history" and expressed concern for how the Sandy Hook shooting would be remembered in a hundred years.

-After Pozner succeeded in getting Infowars videos removed from YouTube, Jones showed his audience Pozner's personal information and maps to addresses associated with his family.
-In an effort to protect themselves from the continuing harassment, Pozner and Noah's mother Veronique De La Rosa Haller, and their two surviving children, moved from Connecticut.
-The harassment has continued however, as each time they move, conspiracy theorists who stalk the family publish their new address.
-The family has had to move several times since leaving Connecticut.
-They currently live in hiding in a high-security community hundreds of miles from where their six-year-old son Noah is buried.
+After Pozner succeeded in getting Infowars videos removed from YouTube, Jones publicized Pozner's personal information including addresses associated with his family.
+To escape harassment, Pozner moved with Noah's mother, Veronique De La Rosa Haller, and their two surviving children (one of Noah’s three sisters was in university so didn’t live with the family) out of Connecticut.
+The harassment continued, and it continued after several of their subsequent moves, because conspiracy theorists stalked the family and published their new addresses online.
+They currently live in hiding in a high-security community hundreds of miles from where Noah is buried.

+Floridian Lucy Richards repeatedly transmitted death threats to Pozner through interstate communications.
+In 2017, she was sentenced to 5 months in prison and was prohibited from visiting conspiracy-promoting websites such as Infowars as part of her parole.
+US district judge James Cohn called Richards' actions towards Pozner "disturbing".